ragnarok22/whereami.nvim/README.md

-# whereami.nvim
+# Whereami.nvim
-A simple plugin for neovim to get the current location
+A simple plugin for neovim to get the current location.

 ## Installation
 Using Lazy: